martinkaptein/my-site/docs/contact.md

-title: Contact me - Martin Kaptein
+title: Contact - Martin Kaptein
 description: Contact page of Martin Kaptein.

-# Contact me
+# Contact

 Here you will find the contact information.
+Contact me by mail or by any social network.

-I will be very happy to hear from you!
+I will be happy to hear from you!

 ## Mail